fbpx

 Opening a self-employment file (Tik Atzmai) in Israel

 One of the more popular options is to register in Israel as self-employed and get paid by your US company as an independent contractor.
 Companies in the US will refer to this as 1099 contractor (rather than a regular W-2 employee).
 Getting registered as an Atzmai includes opening up a file with the Israeli tax authority, the VAT authority and Bituach Leumi.
-You can work through this process yourself or hire an accountant to do it for you.
+You can work through this process yourself using our guide or hire an accountant to do it for you.

 Some of main disadvantages of being self-employed:

 Despite the significant costs to the employee, this is generally a simple option for the employer to implement and one they may be more likely to agree to.
-For guides to opening a self-employment file in Israel, see our Master List.

 Using an “employer of record”